usaid-cs/yesterday-i-learned/random.md

 1. [Slow cookers are good at nothing.](http://www.seriouseats.com/2016/10/why-pressure-cookers-are-better-than-slow-cookers.html) [Pressure cookers aren't that great, either.](https://news.ycombinator.com/item?id=13809891)
 1. Don't get used to texting your boy/girlfriend for no reason.
 "Texting has killed relationships because people text all day and then when they're together they have nothing to talk about.
 Exist as individuals, and then come together to share your experiences.
 You don't need to be checking in with each other throughout the day."
 1. Oatmeal is rolled oats.
 This is apparent as flat oats don't grow on trees.
-1. One technique to get people to like you is called "the glove".
-When in a group, for a short period of time, pay your entire attention to that person.
 1. ["Senior developers are experts in their chosen technology stacks.
 They are given the hard tasks (the ones nobody knows how to solve) and often get design responsibilties.
 They often work independently because they have a proven track record of delivering the goods.
 They are expected to mentor Junior and intermediate developers.
 Often they are amazing troubleshooters.
 They have run into those same problems before and have a very good idea of where to look first.
 Seniors often mentor outside the workplace as well.
 They generally have at least ten years of experience and have almost always been on at least one death march and know exactly why some things are to be avoided.
 They know how to deliver a working product and meet a deadline.
 They know what corners can be cut and what corners should never be cut.
 They know at least one and often several languages at the expert level.
 They have seen a lot of "hot new technologies" hit the workplace and disappear, so they tend to be a bit more conservative about jumping on the bandwagon for the next exciting new development tool (but not completely resistant to change - those would be the older Intermediate developers who never make the leap to Senior).
 They understand their job is to deliver working software that does what the users want, not to play with fun tools.
 They are often pickier about where they will work because they can be and because they have seen first hand how bad some places can be.
 They seek out the places that have the most interesting tasks to do.
 Often they know more about their company's products than anyone else even if they have been there only a few months.
 They know they need more than programming knowledge and are good at getting knowledge about the business domain they support as well.
 They are often aware of issues that juniors never consider and intermediates often don't think about such as regulatory and legal issues in the business domain they support.
 They can and will push back a requirement because they know what the problems with it will be and can explain the same to the laymen." - HLGEM](http://softwareengineering.stackexchange.com/a/14972/116811)
 1. *Dalai Lama* is a title.
 [The 14th Dalai Lama](https://en.wikipedia.org/wiki/14th_Dalai_Lama) is a Tibetan man born Lhamo Thondup.
 1. Fusion on Earth is hotter than fusion in the Sun, to make up for the difference in density/pressure.